DipeshMate/Django-Assignment/README.md

 ## Git Workflow

 - 1: Clone the Repository:
-  - git clone <repository-url> # copy the repository url
+  - git clone "project repository url" # copy the repository url

 - 2: Create a New Branch:
   - Use a descriptive name for your branch
-    - $ git checkout -b <your-branch-name>
+    - git checkout -b "your-branch-name"

 - 3: Make your changes and commit them:
-     - git add. git commit -m "your commit name..."
+     - git add. git commit -m "'your commit name...'"

 - 4: Push the Changes:
-   - First all the steps the contributor should follow: Push your branch to the remote repository:
+   - Push your branch to the remote repository:
-     -  git push origin <your-branch-name>
+   - git push origin "your-branch-name"

 - 5: Create a Pull Request to merge your branch to the main branch.